graeme-a-stewart/atlasgit/README.md

 Files
 -----

-Modules to import ATLAS SVN to git
+Modules to import ATLAS SVN to git.

+Main files:

-`asvn2git.py` - Main script which imports a set of SVN tags into a git repository
+`asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on the master branch

-`atlastags.py` - Script that parses NICOS tag files to understand the SVN tag content of a release; does diffs between a base release and various caches
+`atlastags.py` - Parses NICOS tag files to understand the SVN tag content of a release; does diffs between a base release and various caches

+`branchbuilder.py` - Reconstruct from tag diffs the state of an offline release on a git branch

+---

+Auxiliary files:

 `get_prod_tags.sh` - simple helper script to wrap atlastags.py and make simple tagdiff file for a base release and all caches